AndrewDTR/amoses.dev/README.md

 > [!NOTE]
-> Welcome to the repository for my website.
+> Welcome to the repository for my website!
 It's not really set up to be directly cloned/copied, but hopefully you can learn/get inspired by poking around and seeing how I did certain things.

 # Andrew's Website